2. Semiconductor components

 Integrated circuits

-An integrated circuit is a small silicon tablet, also called a chip, that contains a multitude of electronic components inside.
+An integrated circuit is a small silicon chip, also called a chip, that contains a multitude of electronic components inside.

 Fotografía de una resistencia LDR.